 VMware vSphere ESXi is a bare-metal hypervisor for virtualizing servers.
 It provides the essential services for consolidating applications and simplifying the management of your infrastructure and can be bought with vSphere or gotten as a free, downloadable version. vSphere 7 was released 02 April 2020 with some significant enhancements, the biggest being the rearchitected with native Kubernetes into an open platform that enables you to run existing enterprise applications alongside modern containerized applications in a unified manner.
-In this post, I will go through the steps to install VMware vSphere ESXi 7.
+In this post, I will go through the steps to install VMware vSphere ESXi 7 using interactive method.
+Other methods to install ESXi hosts are by using Script and Auto Deploy.

 Steps to Install VMware vSphere ESXi 7